microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 ## Task 3: Create and Extend Sensitivity Labels

+> Microsoft Purview Solution: Information Protection

 **⏰ Duration:** 30 minutes

 **🎯 Outcome:** At the end of this task, you will have created tenant-wide sensitivity labels in the Compliance solution.
 These can be added manually (or automatically if an E5 Risk & Compliance license is available) to data assets at the time of creation (or labelled later).
 You will also learn to expand these labels to the Purview Data Map solution for labelling of structured data assets.

 ### Understanding Sensitivity Labels

-Sensitity Labels are a feature that help you classify and protect organizational data (usually at the time of creation, but can be applied or modified at any time).
+Sensitivity Labels are a feature that help you classify and protect organizational data (usually at the time of creation, but can be applied or modified at any time).
 They help ensure that user productivity and collaboration capabilities remain uncompromised by 'stamping' the data (file, folder etc) with a consistent text and protective properties that follow the data no matter where it is stored.

 ![Sensitivity Label Recommendation](./assets/sensitivity-label-recommendation.png)